PALADOPT 0.1% Eye Drops

 Your doctor or pharmacist will tell you how long to use PALADOPT.

 Do not take PALADOPT longer than your doctor tells you.
-If you use PALADOPT longer than your doctor or pharmacist tells you, the chance of side ef
+If you use PALADOPT longer than your doctor or pharmacist tells you, the chance of side effects ma

 If you are unsure about when or how to stop using PALADOPT you should talk to your doctor or pharmacist.